Tickets

 More details

-When Edmund Spenser requested to be buried next to Geoffrey Chaucer, it marked the beginning of a tradition of Poets' Corner where many other poets, authors and other artists were buried or commemorated here with memorials, busts, floor stones, and many more.
+About 200 years later, Edmund Spenser, the writer of The Faerie Queen, one of the longest poems in English, requested that he be buried near Chaucer, probably because of his literary works.
+This marked the beginning of a tradition where many other poets, authors, and other artists were buried or commemorated in the Poets’ Corner with memorials, busts, floor stones, and more.

 Is there a fee to access Poets' Corner?